Let the month of August be a reminder… to beware.

 So it’s good to know that if you invest in global stock markets overall, now, you’ll make capital gains over the next four or five years.

 More importantly you get paid more income now!

-This year equities have been paying a higher yield than bonds.
+The standard now is that equities have been paying a higher yield than bonds.

 Plus Value ETFs are Safer

 The people who dominate stock markets include a pack of thieves.
 This fact has always been true.

 Shares in stock markets are manipulated all the time.
 Stock markets (in fact almost all types of markets) are led by sharks plain and simple.
 Count on this fact.
 This is the nature of the beast and the number one goal of many big businesses is to take as much of your money as they can to line their pockets.